tanguynicolas/tanguynicolas/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Skale-5 in Lille as Junior SRE.
+- 🌱 I'm currently learning computer networks and systems at the University of Picardie (France) in Master 1 Informatique.
+- 📫 Reach me on my [LinkedIn](linkedin.tanguynicolas.fr).

 <!--
 **tanguynicolas/tanguynicolas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.